ariesti/ariesti.github.io/_posts/2019-05-05-search-page-for-your-blog.md

     <p class="pb-8 text-dark-1 fs-2" data-aos="fade-down" data-aos-delay="50">
         I got an idea for something like this from browing through a list of available free Jekyll themes.
         Instead of a blank search box floating on a blank page, this <a href="https://projectpages.github.io/" class="text-action-4" rel="nofollow">theme</a> displays a list of project names below the search box.
-        An all-categories page with a box on top.
-And make it interesting.
+        (So, an all-categories page with a box on top.
+And make it interesting.)
     </p>
 </section>
 <section class="container-fluid pb-8">